🗂️ Key Information

 - Minimum Time Before Grading: 2 months of regular training

-- Required Fitness: 20 push-ups (no sit-ups required)
+- Required Fitness: 20 push-ups

 - Licence: Must hold valid UKTA licence (£25/year)